 Two popular waterfalls are in the Canyon, Upper Falls at 109 ft and Lower Falls at 308 ft with Lower Falls being to most photographed and prettiest fall.

 Like Norris Geyser Basin, a separate photo guide for this area in being created.
-Until I have it completed, let me list my top overlooks in Yellowstone’s Grand Canyon area.
+Until I have it completed, I will list my top overlooks in Yellowstone’s Grand Canyon area.

 Artist Point -Located on the South Rim, this is the most popular overlook for the Grand Canyon of Yellowstone Waterfall and a place you will definitely want to visit.
 The point includes a large parking lot with restrooms and a short and easy walk to the overlook.